-As a by right accessory use, if the number of nonresident children does
+As a by right accessory use, if the number of nonresident children

-(apartment) or a mobile home dwelling; and
+dwelling (apartment) or a mobile home dwelling; and

 The involvement of one nonresident person in the home child care facility is allowed by right, but any more than one requires special permit approval.
 In addition to a special permit approval, if applicable, depending on the number of children being cared for and their ages, either a county home child care facility permit issued by the Fairfax County Office for Children or a State license issued by the Virginia Department of Social Services is required.
-Please note that although under State regulations up to 12 children may be allowed, Fairfax County only allows a maximum of 10 children.
+Please note that under State regulations up to 12 children may be allowed, Fairfax County as well allows a maximum of 12 children.
 You may contact the Office for Children at 703-324-CARE, TTY 711 for more information regarding the county's home child care facility permit and State licensing procedure.
 For information regarding the special permit process please contact the Zoning Evaluation Division of the Department of Planning and Zoning at 703-324-1290, TTY 711.

 There are limitations on the number of animals that can be kept based on the size of your lot for: dogs, livestock (horses, cattle, sheep, swine, goats, llamas, alpacas and other similar domesticated animals), domestic fowl (chickens, ducks, turkeys, geese), honeybees and pigeons.
 The Zoning Ordinance does not regulate the number of cats that can be kept.
 The keeping of commonly accepted pets is allowed as an accessory use on any lot, provided such pets are for personal use and enjoyment, and not for any commercial purpose.
 The keeping of livestock or domestic fowl is allowed as an accessory use on any lot of two (2) acres or more in size.
 The keeping of wild, exotic, or vicious animals is not permitted except under some limited circumstances as provided for in Chapter 41 of the Fairfax County Code.
 Accessory structures associated with the keeping or housing of animals are subject to certain location regulations set forth in Part 1 of Article 10 of the Zoning Ordinance.